n4demo/learn-to-run-apps-on-AKS/README-step3.md

 # Learn to run apps on AKS - Step 3 of 3

-## Configure and lock down the DEPLOYMENT by updating the yaml file and re-deploying:
+## Configure and lock down whereever possible the DEPLOYMENT by updating the yaml file and re-deploying:

 - Apply DEPLOYMENT POD SERVICEACCOUNT: Not mount a security token hence revoking permissions to the K8s API server, prevent containers running as root (admin), cannot escalate, read only file system, minimum capabilites.
 - Apply REPLICAS to increase the number of PODS each hosting a single NGINX container to 2.